lazavgeridis/Neural-Style-Transfer/README.md

 </p>

 ## Content / Style Tradeoff
-The mix between the content and the style images can be controlled by the parameters a and b of the algorithm (see Implementation Details below).
+One can adjust the trade-off between content and style by modifying the parameters a and b of the algorithm (see Implementation Details below).
 From left to right the parameter b (emphasis on style) is increased, whereas parameter a (emphasis on content) is fixed.
 The style image used here is [Wassily Kardinsky's Composition VII](https://en.wikipedia.org/wiki/Composition_VII):